jpardo97/jpardo97.github.io/index.md

 ---
 layout: home
-title: My GitHub Pages Site
+title:
 ---

-Welcome to my GitHub Pages site!
+Welcome to my website!
+Feel free to stalk my pages to get a better sense of who I am and what my research is about.
+This website is a work in progress.